Launch and Use Any Mac OS X App When Booted from OS X Lion Recovery HD Drive

 However you find a use, this is a great troubleshooting technique because it allows you to branch out from the limited selection of apps available to you when booted from Recovery HD or an OS X Lion install drive.

-- How to Boot into OS X Mountain Lion & Lion Recovery HD Partition on a Mac
+- How to Boot into OS X Mountain Lion & Mavericks Recovery HD Partition on a Mac

 - Repair Boot Disk in Mac OS X with Disk Utility & Recovery HD